A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses: Model

 In Ref.\cite{Luo2020}, we proposed to use two different simple rheological models for the spherical and deviatoric parts separately, determining the longitudinal and transverse quality factor.
 Here, we propose a new model for the transverse modes.
-As shown in Fig.~\ref{fig:model_parallel}, we assume two Maxwell-like models in parallel, with $\mu_1$ and $\mu_2$ the rigidity and $\eta_1\omega^{-4}$ and $\eta_2\omega^{-2}$ the frequency-dependent viscosity, respectively.
+As shown in Fig.~\ref{fig:model_parallel}, \AT{in the Parallel Power-Law Model (PPLM)} we assume two Maxwell-like models in parallel, with $\mu_1$ and $\mu_2$ the rigidity and $\eta_1\omega^{-4}$ and $\eta_2\omega^{-2}$ the frequency-dependent viscosity, respectively.
 The physical idea behind this model is the asynchronous activation of the $\omega^4$ and the $\omega^2$ dependence of the attenuation, resulting from two processes contributing additionally to the global stress in the system.
-The frequency-dependent elastic modulus $G^*(\omega) = G'(\omega) + i G''(\omega)$ for the model illustrated in Fig.~\ref{fig:model_parallel} can be expressed as: